Part Four

 Erëmirë Krasniqi: In what conditions did you find your house?

 Hysni Krasniqi: The apartment was in perfect condition, meaning it wasn’t destroyed, but when I went inside, you can see it in the pictures.
-They stole everything, televisions, radios, gramophones, cameras, graphics, work tools.
-I stole all my working tools.
+They stole everything: televisions, radios, gramophones, cameras, prints, work tools.
+I had all my working tools stolen.
 You can even see the shots in the picture, they stole everything.
 They took my clothes.
-But they didn’t steal them, the Serb didn’t take tea cups, nor did they take the coffee cups.
+But they didn’t steal them bre, the Serbs didn’t steal tea cups, nor did they take the coffee cups.
 They had broken into the apartment four times.
 They broke into my apartment four times.

 I came back, I went inside, what do I see?
 Ruined.
 I was scared to go inside, to be honest.
-I called KFOR and they checked it, seven in the toilet.
-“Don’t be afraid that there is nothing here, work freely, put things in their places,” but I didn’t know where to start first, clothes, or put the atelier in order?
+I called KFOR and they checked it, they even went to check in the toilet.
+“Don’t be afraid, there is nothing here, feel free to work, put things in their places,” but I didn’t know where to start first, clothes, or put the studio in order?
 Slowly.
-They gave me 720 marks.
+They [the English] gave me 720 marka.

 Erëmirë Krasniqi: Pounds…

 Hysni Krasniqi: Pounds.
-No, no, marks, not pounds.
+No, no, marka, not pounds.
 They said, “Why pounds?
-You use marks there.”
+You use marka there.”
 And a pack of food for the road.
-I came here, I started to make a living.
+When I came here, I started to make a living.
 First I fixed everything.
 After a while, a month or so, my wife and son came.

 Erëmirë Krasniqi: How did you get the news about your brother?